MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 13 digits:
-- Six digits in the format YYMMDD which are the date of birth
+- six digits in the format YYMMDD which are the date of birth
-- Four digits
+- four digits
-- A single-digit citizenship indicator
+- a single-digit citizenship indicator
-- The digit "8" or "9"
+- the digit "8" or "9"
-- One digit which is a checksum digit
+- one digit which is a checksum digit

 ### Checksum